Stunny/PW_PWBOX_GROUP_19/README.md

 To start testing this app, clone it from `https://github.com/Stunny/PW_PWBOX_GROUP_19` and then be sure to run the command `$composer install` on the cloned folder.
 After that, access the `public` folder and run `$npm i`.

+Lastly, you will have to initialize the database.
+A scripts file is provided with every creation query needed to run this app.
+You will find it in the `resources` folder as a `.sql` file.